banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 - [x] **Deployment Strategy**: ✅ DECIDED: Implement a Feature Flag approach with A/B testing allowing users to toggle web worker functionality on/off until stability is confirmed
 - [x] **User Settings**: ✅ DECIDED: Implement Performance-Focused Settings with tuning options for batch size, worker count, and memory limits
 - [x] **Documentation Requirements**: ✅ DECIDED: Create a Balanced Documentation Approach with both user guides and technical documentation for developers
-- [ ] **Security Review**: Schedule a security review of worker communication protocol and data handling
 - [x] **DOM Manipulation Strategy**: ✅ DECIDED: Use DocumentFragment with CSS transitions for efficient DOM updates
 - [x] **Memory Management**: ✅ DECIDED: Implement comprehensive reference management with disposal patterns and lifecycle-aware resource handling
 - [x] **Input Validation**: ✅ DECIDED: Implement comprehensive validation with sanitization for all inputs, especially dates